Clark/Lake station: Elevated station (1895-1992)

 The original elevated station opened on September 22, 1895 as one of three stations on the Lake Street Elevated Railroad's "Wabash extension".
 This extension became the Lake Street leg of the Union Loop when it was completed in 1897.

 Subway station (1951-1992)

 The subway station opened as Lake Transfer on February 25, 1951.

-Combined station (1992-present)
+Combined station (1992)

 From 1988 to 1992, the elevated station was reconstructed, with its main entrance in the James R. Thompson Center.
 This allows transfers between the elevated station and the subway station without leaving the paid area, and so the stations were combined into a single station.
 Due to this, it is the only station that serves six of the eight lines.
 The Blue Line serves the subway station while the Green Line stops at both sides of the elevated station, Orange, Pink and Purple Line trains stop at the Inner Loop platform, and Brown Line trains stop at the Outer Loop platform.

+Renovation and new Google Chicago campus

+In late 2024, CTA announced a major renovation of the Clark/Lake station.
+Under an amended agreement with JRTC Holdings, the developer of the former James R. Thompson Center site and new Google Chicago campus, CTA plans to relocate the station’s main entrance from its current location under the tracks on Lake Street to the northeast corner of the building off Clark Street (at the southwest corner of Clark and Lake streets).
+The project also includes updates to the station mezzanine to better match the surrounding redevelopment.

+CTA officials describe the effort as part of a broader initiative to revitalize the Loop and improve rider experience, noting that Clark/Lake connects six rail lines and multiple bus routes and is a key transfer point for thousands of commuters daily.

+The renovation is planned in phases through late 2026, with additional platform and station improvements included in CTA’s portion of the project.